 Thank you to Sean N Michael Rikley-Lancaster from the *Mississippi Valley Textile Museum for allowing me to tell my tales and many opinions at the Algonquin Museum Studies class.
 Last time I spoke there was in 1991 about small business.
 Some of these kids had not been born yet LOL

 So why am I doing what I do every single day- 7 days a week?
 Why do I sit here hour after hour, day after day, and get caught up in time–actually time gone by?
-Some days I don’t know–and then I get an email from someone saying they saw one of their ancestor’s names- or they read one of my stories on the Lanark County Genealogical Society Facebook page or People From the Eastern Townships and remember what their grandparents told them.
+Some days I don’t know–and then I get an email from someone saying they saw one of their ancestor’s names- or they read one of my stories on one of my Facebook history pages and remember what their grandparents told them.
 I see how happy it makes people– so it makes me feel that I am on the right road for my legacy.

 I think it’s almost like: “We Interrupt This Program … Words That Change Lives”